dezitter/til/ruby/bundler.md

 ## Bundler.require

-Putting the following snippet in your app
+Putting the following snippet in your app:

     require 'rubygems'
     require 'bundler/setup'